StefSM1/RecurseForge/README.md

 - No llama.cpp-specific Python bindings needed
 - If you later switch to a cloud provider, you only change the URL
 - The same code works with any OpenAI-compatible endpoint

+Before the SDK sends anything, the Context Governor measures and assembles the request.
+This keeps token budgeting in one place instead of relying on every graph node to remember the rules.

 ---